A Message From

 Tisha SamuEls, Founder

 My hope for this to be a space where all can feel themselves and supported in their practice.
-As we grow, we’d like to bring in a variety of teachers, class offerings and healing modalities for us all to learn from.
 This space was founded with the intention of not being another fitness yoga studio, rather a space to truly honor the depth of the practice.

 As the owner, I also acknowledge that these practices are not my tradition.
 I am grateful for the teachers who have shared these practices with me and am humbled and honored to share them with you.